Proto-Indo-European verbs: Post-PIE developments

 The meanings of the three tenses in the oldest Vedic Sanskrit differs somewhat from their meanings in Greek, and thus it is not clear whether the PIE meanings corresponded exactly to the Greek meanings.
 In particular, the Vedic imperfect had a meaning that was close to the Greek aorist, and the Vedic aorist had a meaning that was close to the Greek perfect.
 Meanwhile, the Vedic perfect was often indistinguishable from a present tense (Whitney 1889).
 In moods other than the indicative, the present, aorist, and perfect were almost indistinguishable from each other.

 The lack of semantic distinction between different grammatical forms in a literary language often indicates that some of these forms no longer existed in the spoken language of the time.
 In fact, in Classical Sanskrit, the subjunctive dropped out, as did all tenses of the optative and imperative other than the present; meanwhile, in the indicative the imperfect, aorist and perfect became largely interchangeable, and in later Classical Sanskrit, all three could be freely replaced by a participial construction.
 All of these developments appear to reflect changes in spoken Middle Indo-Aryan; among the past tenses, for example, only the aorist survived into early Middle Indo-Aryan, which was later displaced by a participial past tense.

 Developments of the various verb classes

 NOTE: A blank space means the reflex of the given class in the given language is undetermined.

 Germanic

 In Germanic, all eventive verbs acquired primary indicative endings, regardless of the original aspectual distinction.
 These became the "present tense" of Germanic.
 Almost all presents were converted to the thematic inflection, using the singular (e-grade) stem as the basis.
-A few "tudati"-type thematic verbs survived (*wiganą "to battle", *knudaną "to knead"), but these were usually regularised by the daughter languages.
+A few "tudati"-type athematic verbs survived (*wiganą "to battle", *knudaną "to knead"), but these were usually regularised by the daughter languages.
 Of the athematic verbs, only three verbs are reconstructable: